-Some heel pain can be caused by plantar fasciitis, which is a tear of tissue that causes irritation, inflammation, and may end up as a stabbing pain on the bottom of your foot near your heel.
-It will usually develop over time, and may spring from an old injury.
+Some heel pain can be caused by plantar fasciitis, which is a tear of tissue that causes irritation and inflammation, and may end up as a stabbing pain on the bottom of your foot near your heel.
+It will usually develop over time and may spring from an old injury.

 Choosing the Best Supportive Shoes for Heel Pain